khenderson96/RiGBy/README.md

 # RiGBy
-A customizable MQTT based lighting controller for addressable LED strips.
+A customizable MQTT based lighting controller for addressable LED strips that supports multiple independent sections with respective modifiers.

 Setup:
 1. Install and run MQTT broker